25 Business Continuity Statistics You Need to Know

 25. 69% of IT decision-makers are increasing cybersecurity spending

-Now for some good news amongst all these dire statistics: in 2024, nearly 70% of IT leaders expect to increase cybersecurity spending by 10 to 100%, while around 20% expect to raise budgets by 30 to 49%.
-Only 4% expect to see no change to their budget.
+Now for some good news amongst all these dire statistics: in 2024, nearly 70% of IT leaders planned to increase cybersecurity spending by between 10 to 100%, while around 20% expected to raise budgets by 30 to 49%.
+Only 4% expected to see no change to their budget.

 Taking a closer look at those numbers reveals where organizations’ priorities lie.
 About 44% of IT leaders are willing to invest up to 20% of their budget in education, and 41% are considering allocating the same amount to AI-enabled cyber tools.
-This combination is ideal, as both training and advanced cybersecurity solutions like Field Effect’s Covalence can make the difference between suffering or succeeding during a cyberattack.
-By exploring Field Effect Covalence pricing, businesses can find scalable, AI-driven protection that fits their budget, ensuring both employee awareness and comprehensive threat defense.
+This combination is ideal, as both training and advanced cybersecurity solutions like RocketCyber can make the difference between suffering or succeeding during a cyberattack.
+By exploring RocketCyber pricing, businesses can find scalable, AI-driven protection that fits their budget, ensuring both employee awareness and comprehensive threat defense.

 Frequently Asked Questions (FAQ)